 Again, these runabout-style vehicles have a swim platform for putting on wakeboards or swimming activities, making for a fun day on the water.

-Bowrider Boats, with their distinctive V-shaped bottoms, provide an excellent ride in various water situations.
-The use of sterndrive power is the norm.
+With their distinctive V-shaped bottoms, Bowrider Boats provide an excellent ride in various water situations.
+Sterndrive power is the norm.

 However, outboard engines are becoming increasingly popular.